Green Chilli Sauce Recipe (Indo Chinese)

 Notes

-Wear gloves while handling the chilies to avoid burning of palms.
+Wear gloves while handling the chilies to avoid burning your palms.

-Remove the seeds of the chilies if you like your sauce to be less spicy.
+Remove the seeds from the chilies if you like your sauce less spicy.

 You can also cook the ingredients in a pan if a pressure cooker is not available.